Shippable/docs/sources/platform/server/auth-source-control.md

 ### Finish Admiral config

 * Switch back to Admiral UI in your browser and enter the **Client ID** and **Client Secret**
+* Note that the **URL** field must contain the full path to your GitHub Enterprise server's API end point.
+This will typically end with `/api/v3`.
+Example: `https://github.example.com/api/v3`.

 <img src="/images/platform/tutorial/admiral/ss-ghe.png">